Internet Speed Test: The 4 Best Tools

 The JDN Connection Tester

 During this test, the tool evaluates the speed at which you receive data from the Internet network and the speed at which you send data to the Internet.
 For example, when you upload a document to a site.
-Discover the reality of your connection speed with the Journal du Net speed tester!
+Find out the reality of your connection speed with the Journal du Net speed tester!

 Visit the JDN Connection Tester